 If your disease progresses, you may be offered oxygen therapy.
 Many people live well with oxygen treatment.

 Currently, there is no cure for pulmonary fibrosis.
 As the fibrosis progresses, the lungs can fail and it is likely you will eventually die from pulmonary fibrosis or a complication of it.
-Find out about the final stages of pulmonary fibrosis.
+Find out about the pulmonary fibrosis life expectancy and end of life signs and care.

 In a few cases, changing symptoms may indicate more than just a development of your pulmonary fibrosis.
 APF Trustee Howard Almond noticed that he was getting out of breath doing even the simplest tasks.
 When he finally saw a consultant, he was diagnosed with a pulmonary embolism.